Topics may vary from class to class at different times in the year

 Chemical energy and reactions

 Pupils will explore different types of chemical reactions involving; acids, carbonates and metals.
-They will investigate combustion and look at the energy changes involed in different chemical reactions.
+They will investigate combustion and look at the energy changes involved in different chemical reactions.

 Respiration and Photosynthesis